-Interest and other income is comprised of bank interest and other miscellaneous items.
-Increased revenue of \$0.7 million and \$1.2 million for the three and nine months ended September 30, 2018, respectively, were primarily driven by interest income from higher bank account balances and the implementation of a sweep process to move balances to higher interest earning bank accounts.
+Interest and other income is comprised of bank interest, interest from financing receivable from affiliate and other miscellaneous items.
+Increased revenues of \$4.9 million and \$5.5 million for the three and nine months ended September 30, 2018, respectively, were primarily driven by \$4.3 million of interest income earned on the financing receivables from affiliate which was in the third quarter of 2018, as well as interest income from higher bank account balances and the implementation of a sweep process to move balances to higher interest earning bank accounts.